radiantearth/stac-spec/extensions/README.md

 This folder contains extensions to the SpatioTemporal Asset Catalog specification.
 The core STAC specification defines only a minimal core, but is designed for extension.
-It is expected that most real-world implementations will use several extensions to fully describe their data and API.
+It is expected that most real-world implementations will use several extensions to fully describe their data.

-The extensions described here are Content Extensions, which typically add additional fields and semantics to STAC objects.
-API Extensions that add new endpoints or behavior to the API are published in the [STAC API repository](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/).
+Extensions to the core STAC specification provide additional JSON fields that can be used to better describe the data.
+Most tend to be about describing a particular data type or domain, but some bring in additional functionality.

-Extensions can be changes in functionality or additional fields.
-This can include new JSON files that are linked to from the core `links`, as well as new OpenAPI fragments.
 Extensions should include narrative explaining the fields, a comprehensive example, and a JSON-Schema to validate compliance.
 Any data provider can create a proprietary extension, and when providers work together to share fields between them they can create a shared extension and include it in the STAC repository.